SYalouz/QuantNBody/docs/source/Tuto_SPIN_AND_AB_INITIO_HAMILTONIANS.rst

 Now, we can use the :math:`{S}_2` operator to check the spin symmetry of the state produced by the QuantNBody.
-For this, nothing more simple : we compute the averaged value of this operator for the 10 first eigenstates of the ab initio Hamiltonian
+For this, nothing more
+simple: we compute the averaged value of this operator for the 10 first eigenstates of the *ab initio* Hamiltonian

 .. math::  \langle {S}_2 \rangle_\Psi \equiv  \langle \Psi | {S}_2 | \Psi\rangle